Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Eager NFA Evaluation

 where $q_{s}$ is the source state of an edge; $q_{d}$ is the destination state; \textit{action} is always one of those described below; \textit{type} may be one or more event types specified in the PATTERN block; and \textit{condition} is a Boolean predicate, reflecting the conditions in the WHERE block that have to be satisfied for the transition to occur.

 The \textit{action} associated with an edge is performed when the edge is traversed.
-It can be one of the following: \begin{itemize} \item \textit{take} - consumes the event from the input stream and adds it to the match buffer.
+It can be one of the following (the actions listed below are simplified versions of the ones defined for SASE \cite{AgrawalDGI2008}): \begin{itemize} \item \textit{take} - consumes the event from the input stream and adds it to the match buffer.
 A new instance is created. \item \textit{ignore} - skips the event (consumes the event and discards it instead of storing).
-No new instance is created. \end{itemize} As an example, consider again Figure 1.
+No new instance is created. \end{itemize} As an example, consider again Figure \ref{fig:NFA-for-Example}.
 Note that the accepting state can only be reached by executing three \textit{take} actions; hence, successful evaluation will produce a match buffer containing three primitive events which comprise the detected match.

-Several \textit{take} edges may lead from the same state and specify the same event type.
+Several edges may lead from the same state and specify the same event type.
 In this case, an event will non-deterministically cause multiple traversals from a given state.
-If an event triggered \textit{n} edges with a \textit{take} action, the instance will be replicated \textit{n} times, for each of the possible traversals.
+If an event triggered \textit{n} edges, the instance will be replicated \textit{n} times, for each of the possible traversals.
+As an example, consider the situation described in Figure \ref{fig:Non-determistic-evaluation-of} (for simplicity, the rejecting state is omitted).
+In \ref{fig:Non-determistic-evaluation-of}(a), there is some instance of an NFA from Figure \ref{fig:NFA-for-Example} with an event $a$ in its match buffer, currently in state $q_{2}$ (we mark the current state of an instance with bold border).
+In \ref{fig:Non-determistic-evaluation-of}(b), an event $b$ has arrived.
+This event triggers the traversal of two edges, namely the outgoing \textit{take} edge and the outgoing \textit{ignore} edge.
+As a result, one new instance will be created to allow both traversals to occur.

 Upon startup, the system creates a single instance with an empty match buffer, whose current state is the initial state.
 As events arrive, multiple instances of an NFA are created and run in parallel, one for each partial match detected up to that point.
 Every event received on the input stream will be applied to all NFA instances.